kevinmcaleer/kevsrobots.com/web/learn/micropython_gpio/index.md

 type: page
 cover: /learn/micropython_gpio/assets/raspberry_pi_pico_gpio.jpg
 next: 01_gpio_pin_types.html
-description: Get started with MicroPython, what it is, where to download it, and which software to use to develop MicroPython code.
+description: Learn how to control the GPIO pins on the Raspberry Pi Pico with MicroPython, and connect different components such as LEDs, motors, and sensors.
 percent: 5
 duration: 3
 navigation: